-Figure 23 - TDMA hierarchy
+Figure 21 - TDMA hierarchy

+Hexslot

+Six slots should form a Hexslot (HS).
+The HS has duration of 160 ms. The HS should be numbered cyclically from 0 to 4.
+The HS should be incremented after every 6 slots.

 TDMA channel

-A TDMA channel refers to all the slots with the same offset in a hexslot.
+A TDMA channel refers to all the slots with the same offset in a Hexslot.
 Every 6th slot is part of the same TDMA channel.
 6 TDMA channels are defined.
-0 shows each TDMA channel as a horizontal line of slots.
+Figure 21 shows each TDMA channel as a horizontal line of slots.

 TDMA frame